-The sessions are pretty free-form depending on the tutor, but the general premise of these classes is that a doctor will elaborate on some of the more common conditions based on the weekly theme, as well discussing some clues in the history and examination that will allow you to identify these conditions (developing a list of differentials for a certain history/examination/investigation results is a skill you need to develop this year).
-These can be interesting but it usually depends on the topic and the doctor that is taking the class.
+The sessions are pretty free-form depending on the tutor, but the general premise of these classes is that a doctor will elaborate on some conditions relevant to weekly theme, as well discussing some clues in the history and examination that will allow you to identify these conditions (developing a list of differentials is a skill examined in the ICE).
+The conditions covered are usually the most common, bread-and-butter cases seen in each system, which make these sessions extremely relevant and usually quite high-yield to what you see in hospital, and what will be examined in the ICE!

 Case reviews

-In these classes, students will be required to present a patient case (usually related to the weekly theme).
-These are usually held at the end of the week in order to give you time to find a patient, talk to them and then examine them.
+In these classes, students will be required to present a patient case that you have found in the wards yourself, related to the weekly theme.
+These are held at the end of the week in order to give you time to find your patient, talk to them and then examine them.
 Generally, the doctor will want you to present YOUR OWN findings, not the ones you pull from PowerChart (eMR).
-It will be much more worthwhile this way.
-The reviews normally go for 1 - 1.5 hours and so not everyone will need to present (generally 3 or 4 patients).
-It may be a good idea to group up and so that everyone is involved, or to rotate which students are to do the reviews.
-These can be good if the people presenting put the time in to make it decent.
-If done well, you can be learning about 3 different conditions and how to identify them in these sessions.
-Try to coordinate with other classmates to ensure that you are not covering the same patient or the same condition, otherwise it can be really boring!
+The reviews normally go for 1 - 1.5 hours and so not everyone will present (generally 2, 3, or 4 patients in a session).
+Discuss with your group who will be presenting each week and draw up a roster so everyone gets a chance.
+If done well, you can be learning about 3 different conditions and how to identify them in these sessions, as well as explore the clinical decisions made by doctors.
+Coordinate with other classmates to ensure that you are not covering the same patient or the same condition, or it will be a waste of time!